joolstorrentecalo/gitlab-design/CONTRIBUTING.md

       - If you think the Sketch file is becoming too complex, consider breaking it down into separate files, suffixing the file names with a double dash modifier (e.g. `ce#1234-awesome-design--anonymous.sketch` and `ce#1234-awesome-design--logged-in.sketch`).
 Then, create an “umbrella” folder, as described in the previous point.
 Alternatively, you can organize the Sketch file internally to deal with this complexity (see the [Sketch](#sketch-) section).
    - For more information, refer to the [wider community contributors](#for-wider-community-contributors-) section or [GitLabbers](#for-gitlabbers-) section

 ## Sketch 🔶

-- Use the [Symbol Resizing](https://blog.sketchapp.com/sketch-39-brings-symbol-resizing-and-cloud-beta-a74d3aa0611a#.rcu9qt4er) feature when creating symbols
-- Add hidden *full red* (`#FF0000`) blocks for important paddings and margins.
+### Plugins

+We recommend installing the following Sketch plugins to improve your design workflow.
+Don’t forget to read the documentation of each plugin to use them properly.
+If you’d like to recommend a plugin, please [create an issue](https://gitlab.com/gitlab-org/gitlab-design/issues/new).

+- [Relabel Button](https://github.com/kenmoore/sketch-relabel-button): Prompts for a button’s new label, applies the text, resizes the button background, and repositions any other interior elements while maintaining the existing padding.
+It’s essentially awesome voodoo magic.

+### Pattern library

+Read the [pattern library documentation][pattern-library-doc] before contributing to it.

+### Pages and artboards

-- If you think the file is becoming too complex, consider organizing it with different pages and/or artboards.
-Use the organization method that best suits you.
-Pages can be different issues and artboards can be different states, for example.
+In terms of organization method, use the one that best suits you.
+However, if you think the file is becoming too complex, consider organizing it with different pages and/or artboards.
+For example, pages can be different issues and artboards can be different states.
 Remember to follow the [naming guidelines](#naming).

+See the [Files and folders](#files-and-folders) section for naming and organizing Sketch files.

 ## Commits